 As August and September roll around, keep a close eye on the weather reports and take proactive steps to prepare your trees, palms, and landscape plants for potential hurricanes.
 A little effort now can go a long way in safeguarding the beauty and health of your outdoor oasis.
 At Canterbury Farms Nursery & Garden Center, we’re here to help you weather the storms and keep your greenery thriving year-round.
 Stay safe, stay green, and happy gardening!

-For more information contact your local county extension office, or visit these handy links:
+For more information, contact your local county extension office or visit these handy links:

 Is my tree safe?
 Recognizing Conditions that Increase the Likelihood of Tree Failure